coala/documentation/Developers/Newcomers_Guide.rst

 Welcome to the Newcomers Guide!
 ===============================

-To become part of the coala developers team, there's a few steps you need to complete.
-The newcomer process is as it follows:
+To become part of the coala developers' team, there are few steps you need to complete.
+The newcomer onboarding process is as follows:

 You will start as a newcomer, which is kind of a trial.
 If you complete the following tasks, you will become a developer at coala: